docktermj/pine-trace-at-binks-forest/docs/20221008-october-feast/README.md

 ## Disclaimer

 This event is not sponsored, nor paid for, by the Pine Trace at Bink's Forest Home Owner's Association.
-It's simply your neighbors huckin' in a couple of bucks to have a party.
+It's simply your neighbors chipping in a couple of bucks to have a party.